hjdhjd/homebridge-unifi-protect/docs/MQTT.md

 [MQTT](https://mqtt.org) is a popular Internet of Things (IoT) messaging protocol that can be used to weave together different smart devices and orchestrate or instrument them in an infinite number of ways.
 In short - it lets things that might not normally be able to talk to each other communicate across ecosystems, provided they can support MQTT.

 I've provided MQTT support for those that are interested - I'm genuinely curious, if not a bit skeptical, at how many people actually want to use this capability.
-MQTT has a lot of nerd-credibility, and it was a fun small side project to mess around with. :smile:
+MQTT has a lot of nerd-credibility, and it was a fun side project to mess around with. :smile:

+`homebridge-unifi-protect2` will publish MQTT events if you've configured a broker in the controller-specific settings.
+The plugin supports a rich set of capabilities over MQTT.
+This includes:

+  * Camera-specific RTSP information.
+  * Doorbell message events.
+See [doorbell message events](#doorbell-messages) for additional details.
+  * Doorbell ring events.
+  * Liveview-related events, including the security system accessory and security alarm.
+  * Motion events.
+  * Snapshot events,including publishing the actual images over MQTT.

 ### How to configure and use this feature

 This documentation assumes you know what MQTT is, what an MQTT broker does, and how to configure it.
 Setting up an MQTT broker is beyond the scope of this documentation.
 There are plenty of guides available on how to do so just a search away.

-`homebridge-unifi-protect2` will publish MQTT events if you've configured a broker in the controller-specific settings.
-We currently support publishing doorbell rings and motion sensor events over MQTT, and we publish and subscribe to [doorbell message events](#doorbell-messages).

 You configure MQTT settings within a `controller` configuration block.
 The settings are: